lino-framework/book/docs/specs/avanti/courses.rst

     the gender of the pupil (a remote field) and the enrolment options.

+.. class:: Reminder

+    A **reminder** is when a coaching worker sends a written letter to a client reminding him or her that they have a problme with their presences.

+.. class:: Reminders

+    The table of all reminders.

+.. class:: RemindersByPupil

+    Shows all reminders that have been issued for this pupil.

+    This is an example of :ref:`indirect_master`.

 .. class:: EnrolmentChecker

     Checks for the following plausibility problems: